tanimislam/howdy/docs/source/plex-tvdb/cli_tools/plex_tvdb_cli.rst

 			   Name of the JSON file into which to store the episode information.
 Default is eps.json.
      --debug               If chosen, then run DEBUG logging.
+     --showspecials        If chosen, then also find all the specials.
+     --noverify            If chosen, do not verify the SSL connection.

 * ``-s`` or ``--show`` specifies the show whose information, as a JSON file, is uploaded to the remote SSH server.

 * ``-j`` or ``--jsonfile`` specifies the name of the JSON file.
 The file's name must end in ``.json``.

 * ``--debug`` prints out :py:const:`DEBUG <logging.DEBUG>` level :py:mod:`logging` output.

+* ``--showspecials`` means to also record this TV show's specials, as a dictionary under season ``0``.

+* ``--noverify`` does not verify SSL connections.

 For example, to upload information about `The Simpsons <the_simpsons_>`_ into a file, ``the_simpsons.json``, in the remote SSH server and the remote home directory (``REMOTE_HOME_DIR``).